singhonchain/singhonchain/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Inderpreet Singh
 ===========================================================================================================================================

-Full Stack Blockchain Developer
+Lead Blockchain Developer
 --------------------------------

-I am a seasoned Lead Blockchain Developer with 4 years of in-depth experience in blockchain development.
-My expertise encompasses the design and implementation of secure smart contracts, sophisticated backend systems, Web3 frontends, and DevOps processes.
-I have a proven track record of collaborating with cross-functional teams to deliver blockchain-based solutions across diverse domains, including Tokenization, RWA, DeFi, NFTs, Marketplaces, Web3 Security, and DevSecOps.
+Blockchain Engineer with 4+ years of in-depth experience in blockchain development.
+My expertise encompasses the design and implementation of secure smart contracts, sophisticated backend systems, Web3 frontend integrations, and DevOps processes.
+I have a proven track record of collaborating with cross-functional teams to deliver blockchain-based solutions across diverse domains, including Tokenization, DeFi, NFTs, Marketplaces, Web3 Security, and DevSecOps.

 * 🌍  I'm based in India, with contributions all around the globe.
 * ✉️  You can contact me at [inderpreetsingh1064@gmail.com](mailto:inderpreetsingh1064@gmail.com)